-I am also a Research Advisor for the NIHR RDS NE, working with health professionals and academic staff wishing to apply for NIHR or other peer reviewed funding for health and social care research.
+I am also Deputy Director for the NIHR RDS NE, The NIHR RDS works with health professionals and academic staff wishing to apply for NIHR or other peer reviewed funding for health and social care research.
 I advise on study design and methods, possible funding sources and link applicants to other specialist support provided by the RDS (including statistics, health economics, clinical trials).

 I was interviewed about patients' experiences of tooth loss and replacement on BBC Radio 4's Thinking Allowed in December 2013: http://www.bbc.co.uk/programmes/b03k21nl

 TUBE: A feasibility randomised controlled trial of pre-treatment gastrostomy tube versus oral feeding plus as-needed nasogastric tube feeding in patients undergoing chemoradiation for head and neck cancer

 The NAtional Trial of Tonsillectomy IN Adults (NATTINA): a clinical and cost effectiveness study.

 National Primary Care Researcher Development Award: What Factors Define, Promote or Inhibit Successful Management of IBS in Primary Care